What if we define validations rules in the routing configuration 😱

 Smaine Milianni

-Fullstack Developer- certified Symfony 4,5 and certified AWS Solution Architect - Freelancer - Remote Worker
+Engineering Manager- Technical Lead - certified Symfony 7,6,5,4 and certified AWS Solution Architect - Remote Worker